 It is as predictable as the day is long.

-You know, you have Al Gore before a predominantly African American audience going, Republicans don't even want to count you in the census.
+You know, you have Al Gore before a predominantly African-American audience going, Republicans don't even want to count you in the census.

-You have the wrong agenda for African Americans.
+They have the wrong agenda for African Americans.

-Hillary Clinton changing her cadence, her tone, her pitch when she speaks before predominantly African American audiences.
+Hillary Clinton changing her cadence, her tone, her pitch when she speaks before predominantly African-American audiences.

-And by the way, what pandering and how insulting it is.
+By the way, what pandering and how insulting it is.

 You know, you don't hear Republicans change their pitch, tone, and cadence when they speak before a group of people.